 Growing Region: Zones 5 to 8.

-Alternatively buy Platystemon plants from a garden center and put out in mid spring.
-Creamcups like to grow in sunny parts of the garden and favors a soil that has a sandy and loamy nature.
-Ideally the plants should be spaced at about 15 to 20 cm apart.
+Alternatively buy Platystemon plants from a garden center, and put out in mid spring.
+Creamcups like to grow in sunny parts of the garden.